[This is all you need to remember] A quick review of HTTP status code errors

 127.0.0.1 - - [25/Dec/2023:13:15:00 +0900] "POST /login HTTP/1.1" 401 187 "-" "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/58.0.3029.110 Safari/537.36"

-This error indicates that the client is not providing the correct authentication credentials.
+This error indicates that the client has not provided the correct authentication credentials.

-In the example above, we made a POST request to /login and received a 401 error, which likely indicates that the client did not submit the correct username, password, etc.
+In the example above, a POST request to /login resulted in a 401 error, suggesting that the correct username, password, etc., were not sent.

 ▼403 Forbidden: